DOS/360 and successors: VSE/ESA

-z/VSE
+z/VSE and VSE^{n}

 IBM released z/VSE 3.1 in 2005.
 This change in naming reflected the new "System z" branding for IBM's mainframe product line, but did not represent a fundamental change in architecture from VSE/ESA 2.7 which preceded it.
 In particular, it did not support the new 64-bit z/Architecture, running only in 31-bit mode even on 64-bit capable machines. z/VSE 4.1 released in 2007 introduced support for 64-bit real addressing, with up to 8 GB of memory.
 However, while parts of the supervisor run in 64-bit mode, it only provides 31-bit virtual address spaces to problem state applications.
 As of 2011 one estimate placed the number of sites using z/VSE at around 4,000.

+In June 2021, 21st Century Software Inc announced that it had licensed the z/VSE source code from IBM with the intention of developing new versions of the operating system.
+As part of this transfer, z/VSE was renamed to VSE^{n}.

 History

 When developing a new hardware generation of unified System/360 (or S/360) computers, IBM had originally committed to delivering a single operating system, OS/360, also compatible with low-end machines; but hardware was already available and the OS/360 project fell further and further behind schedule, as described at length by Fred Brooks in The Mythical Man-Month.
-IBM was forced to quickly develop four additional systems:
+IBM was forced to quickly develop four additional, closely-related, systems: